 MailerLite vs. Constant Contact pricing

-ConvertKit brands itself as the email platform for creators: bloggers, artists, musicians, Youtubers, etc. Basically anyone running a creative business.
+ConvertKit brands itself as the email platform for content creators: bloggers, artists, musicians, Youtubers, etc. Basically anyone running a creative business.

 Main differences between ConvertKit and Constant Contact